tobimori/streamdeck-toggl/README.md

 ## ✏️ Setup

 Just search for the Action "Toggl" within the Stream Deck app and install it.
-There is a button called "Toggl" available in section "Custom".
+There is a button called "Toggl" available in section "Time Tracker".

 ![PropertyInspector](resources/readme/PropertyInspector.png)